 Notably, Baltic women suffer from one of Europe's highest rates of gender based violence (GBV), both domestic abuse and rape.
-Considered private matters, many incidences of GBV go are reported, the unreported. lf cases prosecution of perpetrators is rare.
-Although homosexuality is legal in all 3 States. residents consider Baltic manv same-sex activity inappropriate.
+Considered private matters, many incidences of GBV go unreported.
+If cases are reported, the prosecution of perpetrators is rare.
+Although homosexuality is legal in all 3 Baltic States, many residents consider same-sex sexual activity inappropriate.